-PSD2, or the Payment Service Directive 2, is an EU Directive (Directive 2015/2366) which sets requirements for businesses that provide payment services.
+PSD2, or the Payment Service Directive 2, is an EU Directive (Directive 2015/2366) that sets requirements for businesses that provide payment services.
 It applies to banks, building societies, payment institutions, e-money institutions and their customers.

 PSD aims to promote innovation within the payments sector.
 Furthermore, it aims to improve protection for consumers and make payments both safer and more secure.